 Social Media Attacks Generate $3.25 Billion for Crooks Each Year - Bleeping Computer

 Cybercriminals are becoming more clever every year when it comes to exploiting the trust of social media users and this translates into increased earnings, with malicious activities targeting social media platforms netting criminals roughly $3.25 billion per year.

-Tags: Cyber Crime, cyberattack, Social Media
+Tags: Cyber Attack, Cyber Crime, Social Media

 Microsoft Announces Azure Sentinel and Threat Experts Cloud-Based Tech - Bleeping Computer